Ethan G. Lewis

-Ethan Lewis is a labor economist and Associate Professor of Economics at Dartmouth College.
+Ethan Lewis is a labor economist and Professor of Economics at Dartmouth College.
 His fields of specialization are labor economics and econometrics with a specific interest in how U.S. labor markets have adapted to immigration and technological change.

 Prior to Dartmouth, Lewis was a visiting scholar at the Federal Reserve Bank of San Francisco and an economist in the Research Department of the Federal Reserve Bank of Philadelphia.

 Education

 Lewis earned his Ph.D. in Economics from UC Berkeley in 2003.
 He graduated magna cum laude and Phi Beta Kappa with a B.A. in Economics from Williams College in 1995.